 Giving something back

-- Unlike climate change, biodiversity is tangible, and the effort you put in can be seen on the ground (think about planting a flower), so roll up your sleeves and get your hands dirty.
+Biodiversity is tangible, and the effort you put in can be seen on the ground (think about planting a flower), so roll up your sleeves and get your hands dirty.

 - Biodiversity does not require erecting a fence and a 'do not touch' sign.
 In fact, the opposite is often true, such as the case in the Burren where active management is helping to conserve the landscape.